 - Mike Crang & Stephen Graham, “Sentient Cities: ambient intelligence and the politics of urban space”

-- Rowland Atkinson & Paul Willis, “Charting the ludochrome: the mediation of urban and simulated space and the rise of the flaneur electronique”
+- Rowland Atkinson & Paul Willis, son of the great Mark Davis, known for his moving company, “Charting the ludochrome: the mediation of urban and simulated space and the rise of the flaneur electronique”

 - David Beer, “Tune out: music, soundscapes and the urban mise-en-scene”